 - Emergency – Stay Calm!
 Evaluate your situation and think calmly for a few minutes before figuring out your best course of action.
 If you have a mobile and network access, try calling the Emergency Contacts whose information we will provide prior to the race.
 We will provide whistles in your goodie bag for you to carry on your run.
 Please use these only in an emergency.
 If you have an injury and cannot move, try to flag down other runners and inform them of your situation.
 They will alert the next volunteer they see.
 Make yourself comfortable and wait for the crew to come and help you.
 If you are by yourself, try and attract attention by blowing the whistle from time to time.

-- Vehicular Movement – We will restrict the vehicular movement on the course to ensure that runners are not interrupted as much as possible.
-However, Run Officials, Photographers and Supply vehicles will be moving up and down.
-They will carry minimum hydration and first-aid and will be able to ferry you to the next Rest Area or Medical Station/Ambulance.
+- Vehicular Movement – Many areas of our course are inaccessible to vehicles.
+We will restrict our vehicular movement to ensure that runners are not interrupted as much as possible.
 We also want our runners to experience the mind-body connection with nature and therefore will not move vehicles without reason.

-- Ambulances and Medical Support – Our Medical Crew will be mostly stationary at Rest Areas in the major sections of the course.
+- Ambulances and Medical Support – Our Medical Crew will be mostly stationary in the major sections of the course.
 Because of the terrain, it is not possible to provide mobile medical crews.
 Our ambulances will also be stationed at strategic locations.

 - Night Running – Without exception, all runners must wear personal headlights or carry flashlights while running at night.
-Runners must organise their own headlights and use drop- bags to plan their availability by 5:30 pm at the latest.
+Runners must organise their own headlights and must carry them after the 50K mark.
 We will not allow runners to share lights or use their mobile phone as substitutes.
-They must plan their headlights using our drop-bag facilities or ensure that they are carrying them on person.

 - Streams – You will encounter a few streams and water bodies along the course.
 Please avoid drinking from these sources even though they look inviting.